The Importance Of Regular Exercise For Adult Dogs

 Behavior Management

 Regular exercise is crucial for preventing behavioral issues in dogs.
-By providing an outlet for their energy, exercise can curb destructive behaviors such as excessive chewing or digging.
+By providing an outlet for their energy, exercise can curb destructive behaviors such as excessive or .
 A tired dog is a well-behaved dog, and by incorporating exercise into their routine, you will find that your furry friend is less likely to engage in undesirable behaviors.

 Mental Stimulation